 Description

-If the expression is a floating point value, the sum is non-deterministic, which means you might receive a different result each time you use this function.
+- If a floating-point type is returned, the result is non-deterministic, which means you might receive a different result each time you use this function.

 Supported Argument Types